 Parents’ background

 Of the nine parents in our study, eight were mothers and one was a father.
 Two parents had university degrees, one parent had completed a tertiary diploma, two had completed apprenticeships, one had attended both tertiary and university, one had a secondary school certificate and the other two parents had attended secondary school but did not indicate they had gained any qualification whilst they were there.
 When asked to identify their occupation, one said she was a homemaker and another described her roles as homemaker and undertaking volunteer work.
-One parent indicated that she was a beneficiary (because of personal circumstances eligible to receive a weekly benefit payment from the Social Welfare Department).
+One parent indicated that she was a beneficiary (because of personal circumstances a beneficiary is eligible to receive a weekly benefit payment from the Social Welfare Department).
 Two parents were government employees and the remaining four parents were employed in semi-skilled positions (caretaker, hairdresser, teacher aide and unspecified part-time employment).

 The changing generational cycles that can provide differing opportunities, attitudes, cultural mores and expectations towards learning and reading were evident.
 The Pasifika mother recalled her own experiences with her parents and that this had influenced how she and her husband were bringing up their own young adolescents.

 When I think back now and I used to take my homework into class and it was wrong.
 It was usually because my parents had helped me and they had interpreted it differently – [my] parents lack of English.
 My homework was wrong half of the time.
 I realized it was too hard for my parents, so I did it on my own.
 I was a shy kid too.
 That is why we have encouraged our boys to really participate and ask questions in class.
 My parents were the first generation that moved over to [New Zealand] to get a better education for their kids.
-They moved over in the 60’s.
+They moved over in the 60s.
 Amosa [our son] is third generation in New Zealand.
 Both of our upbringings [my husband’s and mine] have really reflected how we are bringing up our kids.
 And because the Pasifika stats are so low, we really want to punch above [the low level].
 (School 3, Parent C)

-For this parent, who was aware of the statistical data on the underachievement of Pasifika students in New Zealand schools, it was imperative that her young adolescents were given the utmost support to be successful in reading, and learning in general.
+For this parent, who was aware of the statistical data on the underachievement of Pasifika students in New Zealand schools, it was imperative that her young adolescent children were given the utmost support to be successful in reading, and learning in general.

 Some of the parents we interviewed discussed the differences between their own reading ability and attitude towards reading in comparison to their young adolescents.
 For example, one mother proudly told us of her daughter’s confidence in reading.